Farzad-Zandi/Cancer-Gene-Selection/README.md

 Prostate dataset files are available in `.csv` and `.mat` format in Data folder.
 Feature selection methods for step 1 are available in Feature selection folder.
 Selected gene indexes with their accuracy that produced as `.csv` files are available in GeneIndex_and_Accuracy_CSV_Outputs folder.
-## Description
-Datasets are available in the `Datasets` folder in `.mat` and `.csv` format.
-Feature extraction methods are available in the `feature extraction` folder implemented by MATLAB programming language.
-Feature selection method (Binary Bat Algorithm) is available in the `feature selection` folder implemented by MATLAB programming language.
 ## Usage
 To run the model, follow the steps below:
 1. Running `Main_crow_search.m` file will done all steps automatically.
    - For 10 iteration:
    - For each feature selection method (1 to 6).
    - For each chaotic vectors (1 to 10) in addition to const0.5 and random numbers.